awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 **Note**
 You can only create this resource in AWS Regions where Amazon Aurora is supported\.

+This topic covers the resource for Amazon Aurora DB clusters\.
+For the documentation on the resource for Amazon RDS DB instances, see [AWS::RDS::DBInstance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-rds-database-instance.html)\.

 **Updating DB clusters**

 When properties labeled "*Update requires:* [ Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)" are updated, AWS CloudFormation first creates a replacement DB cluster, then changes references from other dependent resources to point to the replacement DB cluster, and finally deletes the old DB cluster\.